-To improve the quality of life for foster youth and youth on probation with stable and consistent advocacy and mentoring provided through trained community volunteers.
+To improve the quality of life for foster youth, juvenile justice youth, and alumni youth with stable and consistent mentoring and advocacy.

 To advocate on behalf of all abused and neglected children and youth throughout San Bernardino County.

 The C.A.S.A. concept was first envisioned in 1977 when a Seattle Washington Juvenile Court Judge believed that trained and sworn volunteers could provide children and youth in the child welfare system with the advocacy they needed in order to avoid languishing in inappropriate group or foster homes.
 By 1984, the benefits of the program reached Judge Patrick Morris with the San Bernardino County Juvenile Dependency Court, who established “Child Advocates of San Bernardino County” a C.A.S.A. program to serve the growing numbers of children entering the County’s child welfare system.
 Since then, advocacy services have expanded to include both healthcare and education systems advocacy.